 Domain trust is a measurement of a website’s links from other trusted websites.
 These websites include those with a “.edu” or “.gov” ending, as mentioned earlier.
 If your website has links from some of these pages, it will be seen as more trusted by the search engine.
 In the image below, you can see websites gaining domain trust through links from berkeley.edu.

 Also on a 100-point scale is the measurement of page rank or page authority.
 Instead of ranking how a whole domain will rank in search engine results, this is a metric of how an individual page will rank in the results.
 The inherent relationship between page rank and domain rank is why each page on a website should be SEO optimized.

 13. Do Follow and No Follow:

 These terms refer to a page’s attribute to pass or not pass on link authority to linking websites.
 As noted before, the more links a website has, the better it ranks.
 However, when a website has a “No Follow” attribute listed, it does not pass that authority back to the linking website.
-Websites such as Wikipedia have a No Follow attribute.
+Websites such as Wikipedia have a No Follow attribute along with 90% of blog comments out there.
 It sends spammers a message that you will keep you from accidentally passing PageRank on to lower-quality “neighbors” on the web.

 14. 301 Redirect:

 A 301 redirect refers to the method a website uses to tell a search engine that a page location has permanently moved somewhere else on the website.
 We can use this redirect to pass on link authority or ranking power to the new page.
 However, it’s also important to note that 301 redirects may take anywhere from one day to one month for a search engine to pick it up.

 Often, a page’s content might become indexed on other places on the website.
 This can, in turn, create duplicates of content on the same website.
 However, the canonical url is always the single most authoritative version.
 When creating links and making sure a website is SEO optimized, we have to make sure the canonical URL is used.